tensorflow/docs/site/en/api_docs/python/tf/contrib/eager/implicit_gradients.md

 #### Args:

-f: function to be differentiated.
+* <b>`f`</b>: function to be differentiated.
 If `f` returns a scalar, this scalar will be differentiated.
 If `f` returns a tensor or list of tensors, by default a scalar will be computed by adding all their values to produce a single scalar.

 #### Returns: